idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/ComputePlaneFiniteStrain.md

 The use of this plane strain class for
 [Generalized Plane Strain](tensor_mechanics/generalized_plane_strain.md)
 simulations uses the scalar out-of-plane strains.
-The tensor mechanics [MasterAction](/Modules/TensorMechanics/Master/index.md) is used to create the `ComputePlaneFiniteStrain` class with the `planar_formulation = GENERALIZED_PLANE_STRAIN` and the `strain = FINITE` settings.
+The tensor mechanics [Master action](/Modules/TensorMechanics/Master/index.md) is used to create the `ComputePlaneFiniteStrain` class with the `planar_formulation = GENERALIZED_PLANE_STRAIN` and the `strain = FINITE` settings.